Are you or do you know someone who is trapped or unable to leave a work situation?

 About Human Trafficking

+Trafficking is when an employer restricts or controls a worker's choices in ways they should not.
 A person may feel trapped because of a debt owed to the employer.
-There may be charges at work for meals, transportation, tools or other items that may be improper and reduce a person’s earnings below minimum wage.
-In some cases, the employer might insist on holding a person’s immigration documents or even threaten to contact immigration authorities.
-Or you may be made to work excessive hours without breaks.
-Even compelled to provide sex for a job.
+There may be charges for meals, transportation, tools or other items that may be improper and reduce a person’s earnings below minimum wage.
+In some cases, the employer might insist on controlling a person’s immigration documents or threaten to contact immigration authorities.
+Or you may be made to work long hours without breaks.
+Even told to provide sex for a job.

-If any of this is happening, you might be a victim of Human Trafficking.
-Human Trafficking is against the law.
+If any of this is happening, you might be a victim of Labor Trafficking.
+Human Labor Trafficking is against the law.
 It is criminal and you might be entitled to money damages.

 Get Help from the Farmworker Unit